 If the temperature of this cooling air falls to below the ‘Dew Point,’ then water vapour will condense in the atmosphere, producing mist.
 If the dew point is too low or the temperature doesn’t drop far enough, then the inversion doesn’t do anything more than make it a bit colder in the morning.

 It’s the temperature below which water vapour will condense.
 So, if the dew point is forecast to be 7 degrees, and the temperature is forecast to fall to 4 degrees, then you should get mist.
 The more humid the air, the higher the dew point, and the more likely it is to get mist if the temperature drops.

 Spring and Autumn are the times when all the necessary conditions are most likely to converge.
 In Spring the temperature during the day is increasing but the nights are still cool.
 Autumn days are relatively warm and humid after the warmth of summer, and clear nights are cold.
 That gives you the magic ingredients of humid air and a plummeting temperature to produce mist over a wide area.

-During spring and autumn, it’s almost a safe bet here where I live in the Cairngorms National Park that any clear night will lead to a spectacular temperature inversion the following morning.
+During spring and autumn, it’s almost a safe bet here where I live in the Cairngorms National Park that any clear night will lead to a spectacular cloud inversion the following morning.
 As a passionate landscape photographer, these mornings are precious to me, and I hate to let one slip by unexplored.